 Cohort Mentoring Programs

-In these programs there are cohorts of mentees and mentors rather than 1-on-1 matchmaking.
+In these programs proprietary software matches cohorts of mentees and mentors rather than 1-on-1 matchmaking.
 The mentees have access to multiple mentors which gives them more opportunities to learn and less time commitment for the mentors since they aren’t responsible for everything that a single mentee needs.
 The focus is individual to each mentee to learn how to solve problems and create opportunities.

 Project Mentoring Programs

 In these programs there are teams of mentees working on a clearly defined project, such as creating a marketing plan, starting a business or creating a community outreach program.
 The teams get real world experience developing the project and the mentors are experts in the field that the project is in.
-The teams have access to multiple mentors to learn from throughout the project.
+The proprietary software matches the teams with multiple mentors to learn from throughout the project.

 Content And Ideas Without An Outlet Are Missed Opportunities

-If 30 mentors and mentees are in a program and meet twice you have 60+ questions, ideas and solutions to problems to share.
+When mentors and mentees meet they create new ideas and solutions to problems that can be shared.
 IF you can capture their ideas and revisit their conversations you will strike content marketing and training GOLD that can be shared externally as marketing collateral or shared internally as training materials.